 During fermentation, healthy bacteria, acidity and sweetness develop, producing a tangy, refreshing broth with perfectly pickled radish.
-Like any other kimchi, dongchimi is a side dish.
-Due to a digestive enzyme (diastase) that is plentiful in radishes, this kimchi promotes digestion - a reason it pairs especially well with meat dishes or starch heavy foods such as rice cake.
-The broth (국물) is great as a soup base for cold noodles such as naengmyeon (냉면) and dongchimi guksu (동치미 국수).
+Due to a digestive enzyme (diastase) that is plentiful in radishes, this kimchi promotes digestion, which is why it pairs especially well with meat dishes or starch heavy foods such as rice cakes.
+The broth (국물) is great as a soup base for cold noodles like naengmyeon (냉면) and dongchimi guksu (동치미 국수).
 Try this recipe, and find out how easy it is to make with only a few ingredients.
 I guarantee you will be hooked forever!

 **Also, the winner for the rice cooker giveaway has been announced in the giveaway post.
 Please check it out!**

 2 pounds Korean white radish (preferably small variety)

 2 tablespoons coarse sea salt (less if smaller grain salt)

 1/2 pound napa cabbage (tender inner parts) – optional*

 (*Make baechu guk with the left over cabbage.
 If omitting, use 1/2 pound more radish.)